cjbates78/Project-3/README.md

 # *Notice index.html in the resources file has script variables that get passed from the urban_correlations.py

 # The web site was built
+Webpage_index.html was build using https://github.com/michalsnik/aos as a resource.
+We built the a header, using a piture from Getty Images and the JavaScript AOS library for the data visualizations.

 # The visual information is located and built
+1. 5 Deadlist Drug visual was build using the information from the LinePlots.js file, and ploting it with a Plotly linegraph
+2.